stevenhirsch/Human-Motion-Analysis-with-Kinect-v2/README.md

 I have a few next steps planned for this repository.
 If you (or anyone you know) is interested in contributing to this repo or collaborating on some of these potential projects please let me know!

-- Filter quaternions (default is to filter data, but option to be included to get raw data)
-  - Extended Kalman filter?
 - (Recurrent) Neural Network to "correct" joint angle data relative to a multi-camera system (e.g., Qualisys, Vicon)
   - validation of both the "raw" Kinect and an ML correction alogrithm in comparison to gold-standard systems with more exercise tasks (e.g., squats, hinges, lunges, jumps)
 - Add joint angular velocities and accelerations